Lucas3oo/top-50-tools-and-libs/README.md

 Spin up any container inside your "unit tests" like a MySQL or Redis. https://www.testcontainers.org

+### Run AWS locally
+Localstack emulate the cloud locally https://localstack.cloud.
+Some services are free some not.

+AWS DynamoDB is possible to run locally without using Localstack: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html

+AWS S3 proxy which also emulates Azure storage accounts and other "flavors". https://github.com/gaul/s3proxy

 ## Design patters/frameworks
 ### Secure coding